Skip to content

 Step 1 – Install Provider Dependencies (per backend)

-All providers follow the same staged pattern you must install before the configuration package: 1.
-ManagedResourceActivationPolicy – activate only the resource kinds that are needed.
+All providers follow the same staged pattern you must install before the configuration package:

 2. Deployment Runtime Configs – define how providers/functions run.